 The teamwork, camaraderie and passion for the work is something I’ll never forget.
 But for me, it wasn’t to last.
 The downside of military service is the danger of getting stuck in the system.
 I’d seen it often.
 People getting trapped in the life and becoming scared to leave.
 I knew that wasn’t for me.
 I was still curious and independent by nature.
 By 24, I had left the military behind.

-Taking personal responsability is part of our ethos at Trevally Engineering.
+Taking personal responsibility is part of the ethos at Trevally Engineering.
 There are no shortcuts here, no trade-offs.
-We pride ourselves on supporting clients to an elite level and recognise their need for things to work first time, and every time.
+I pride myself on supporting clients to an elite level and recognise their need for things to work first time, and every time.

 “Andrew has completed many work streams for GTR and has always delivered them to a high standard and in a timely manner.
 He has an extensive knowledge of the legislation, standards and processes that govern safe and reliable rolling stock operation.

 Andrew is able to work with a range of stakeholders and undertake change work across electrical, mechanical, maintenance and overhaul work streams."

 Rob Crocker CEng - Fleet Engineer - Govia Thameslink Railway

 “Andrew undertook a number of rail vehicle maintenance tasks for me when I was a Fleet Engineer for Govia Thameslink Railway (GTR).
 I always found Andrew’s work to be through and reliable and as such he was requested to do other work for GTR based on the quality of the work performed."

 Tony Francis CEng - Fleet Engineer - Govia Thameslink Railway